Intelligence needs discipline.

 The Thesis

-The central discovery: telling a model what NOT to do is more powerful than telling it what to do.
+The central discovery: telling a model what not to do is more powerful than telling it what to do.
 Suppression outperforms amplification.
 This wasn't theorized.
 It was measured across 250+ blind-evaluated tasks on the strongest reasoning model available.

 What We Built